-If the duration of your visit is six months or less:
+If you plan to visit for six months or less:

-If the duration of your visit is more than six months:
+If you plan to visit for more than six months:

-- you have resided or stayed temporarily for six or more consecutive months in one or more of the countries or territories listed here in the one year immediately preceding the date you sought entry into Canada.
-This applies even if you are a citizen of a country where you do not require a visa to enter Canada.
+- in the one year immediately before the date you want to enter Canada.
+(This applies even if you are a citizen of a country that does not need a visa to enter Canada.) or

-- you are coming to Canada to work in an occupation in which the protection of public health is essential.
-See Jobs for which you need a medical examination for more information.
+- will come to Canada to work in an occupation in which public health must be protected.
+See below for jobs for which you need a medical exam.

-- you are applying for a Parent and Grandparent Super Visa.
+- apply for a Parent and Grandparent Super Visa.

-Jobs for which you need a medical examination
+Jobs for which you need a medical exam

-- Occupations that bring you into close contact with people, namely:
+- Jobs that bring you into close contact with people, such as: